Here’s Why We Should Change the Date

 If you’re one of those people, you need to do some research into what a psychopath is.

 But in the End, Isn’t Australia Better Off? (c’mon, you know you want to thank us for it)

 Just say someone killed your family and as a result was able to invent a whole stack of new technology.

-Would you look back on their brutal deaths and go "awesome, because my children were violently murdered I now have an iPad!
-I definitely wouldn't trade this for my family back!"
+Would you look back on their deaths and go "thank God somebody violently murdered my family, now I have an iPad!".

 Don’t Steal Our Culture!